Fig369/Fig369/README.md

 >Biology runs on genes and genes are the units of meaning of heredity.
 A word has been invented, meme.
 A meme is the smallest unit of meaning of an idea.
 Ideas are made of memes. - Terence McKenna (1990)

-## I Ching Astrology calculates your Energy Cycle Charts based on I Ching Astrology.
-Im currently on Energy Cycle Chart 8 of 9

-Base Number is Present in Thunder Year
-After the inert period of Earth year comes the year of thunder.
-This year you should burst into activity with a roar.
-Just like the flashes of lightning, you can surprise the world with new flashes of your creative genius, new ideas and thoughts.
-With much noise just like the thunder, you would draw the attention of the others.
-The flashes of lightning declare the coming of rainy season, the season of renewed life, refreshing changes and fertility.

-Likewise, this year ushers the advent of a happy and fruitful time.
-But in order to attain accomplishment, you must take proper care to sow the seeds of new possibilities now.
-The time frame is ultimately favorable to initiate a new project, to put your life on a solid base.

-Changes will be noticed not so much in the outer world as in your inner world.
-You will work hard to add new dimensions in your life.
-You are building new foundations for the future.
-You will nurture the outgoing aspect of your personality, enjoy the company of your friends and spread your message.
-The thunder year is dominated by the wood element.
-If you have a weak liver or bile related syndromes, those complications can be aggravated.

-x
-xx

 ### What would you do diffrently today?
 ### We are in the age of nearly infinite leverage